 While equipped with the training to do so, a specialist orthodontist does not normally carry out other dental treatment (e.g. fillings or extractions) and specialise in doing orthodontics.

 A specialist orthodontist is a dentist with three additional years of full-time training at university.
 Equivalent to thousands of hours of orthodontic research and education.

 During this speciality training, they attends over 5500 hours of orthodontics lectures, seminars and clinical sessions.

-Dr Mo Al-Dujaili and Dr Azza Al-Ani are locally trained orthodontic specialists in Auckland, at three convenient locations – Epsom, Takapuna and Warkworth.
+Dr Mo Al-Dujaili and Dr Azza Al-Ani are locally trained orthodontic specialists in Auckland, at four convenient locations – Epsom, Takapuna, Warkworth and Howick.

 With 20+ years collective experience in their careers, they are highly qualified specialist orthodontists, and are fantastic at what they do.

 After completing a year in Health Sciences, and later physiotherapy, he qualified as a dentist in New Zealand.
 He spent the next four years working alongside his father in Sydney where he practised general dentistry.
 Mo then returned to Dunedin to specialise, gaining his specialist degree - Clinical Doctorate in Orthodontics from the University of Otago.